Wolff51/Wolff51/README.md

 - Studies : Fullstack Developpeur Javascript with O'clock for 6 month
 - Current : Application Conceptor with O'clock and Supairvision for 16 month (Electron JS and React).
-- In progress
-- In progress
-- In progress